apache/pulsar/site2/docs/security-jwt.md

 Application specifies the token when you create the client instance.
 An alternative is to pass a "token supplier" (a function that returns the token when the client library needs one).

 > #### Always use TLS transport encryption
-> Sending a token is equivalent to sending a password over the wire.You had better use TLS encryption all the time when you connect to the Pulsar service.
+> Sending a token is equivalent to sending a password over the wire.
+You had better use TLS encryption all the time when you connect to the Pulsar service.
 See
 > [Transport Encryption using TLS](security-tls-transport.md) for more details.

 ### CLI Tools